splunk/public-o11y-docs/gdi/other-ingestion-methods/send-custom-metrics.rst

    If you've activated AlwaysOn Profiling, metric collection is turned on by default for all languages that support profiling.

+3. Make sure that the metric you want to create isn't already collected using a built-in metric:

+   - :ref:`java-otel-metrics-attributes`
+   - :ref:`nodejs-otel-metrics`
+   - :ref:`dotnet-otel-metrics-attributes`
+   - :ref:`go-otel-metrics`

-3. Follow the instructions for each language:
+4. Follow the instructions for each language:

    - :ref:`Java <java-otel-custom-metrics>`
    - :ref:`Node.js <nodejs-otel-custom-metrics>`